 Ha : µ > 5

-2. For this example let us assume that the firm sells organic apple juice boxes.
-This is consumed by a wide range of consumers of all ages, income levels, and cultural backgrounds.
-So given our product is widely used by a diverse group of consumers assuming a normal distribution is fair.
+2. For this example, let us assume that the firm sells organic apple juice boxes.
+They are consumed by a wide range of consumers of all ages, income levels, and cultural backgrounds.
+So, given that our product is widely used by a diverse group of consumers, assuming a normal distribution is fair.

-3. Let us assume that getting samples from our consumers and we will manage to get over 100 observations.
-So given we are confident with our assumption of a normal distribution for the underlying population, and have a large number of observations we will use a z-test.
+3. Let us assume that getting samples from our consumers, we will manage to get over 100 observations.
+Given we are confident with our assumption of a normal distribution for the underlying population and have a large number of observations, we will use a z-test.

 4. We want to be confident of our result, so let us pick our significance level as α = 5%.
 This will provide strong evidence of our result.

-8. We now need to take in consideration any economic or qualitative issues that are not addressed through the statistical process.
-These are usually non quantifiable variables that have to be addressed when making a decision based on the findings.
-For example if the biggest competitor was going to lower the price of the competing product significantly, that may lower the average value they are willing to pay for your product.
+8. We now need to take into consideration any economic or qualitative issues that are not addressed through the statistical process.
+These are usually non-quantifiable variables that have to be addressed when making a decision based on the findings.
+For example, if the biggest competitor was going to lower the price of the competing product significantly, that may lower the average value consumers are willing to pay for your product.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will also be helpful:
+To keep learning and advancing your career, the following CFI resources will also be helpful: